theorigensolutions/csharp-sdk/README.md

 You can find samples demonstrating how to use ModelContextProtocol with an LLM SDK in the [samples](samples) directory, and also refer to the [tests](tests/ModelContextProtocol.Tests) project for more examples.
 Additional examples and documentation will be added as in the near future.

+Some notable samples include:
+- **WebPublisher** – a minimal ASP.NET application that copies files from a development directory to a production directory through a simple web form.
+The default page displays a diagram showing the publishing flow.

 Clients can connect to any MCP server, not just ones created using this library.
 The protocol is designed to be server-agnostic, so you can use this library to connect to any compliant server.

 Tools can be easily exposed for immediate use by `IChatClient`s, because `McpClientTool` inherits from `AIFunction`.